Tanz0rz/haxe-fmod/README.md

 # faxe 2.0
 An updated version of the faxe FMOD Audio Engine for HaxeFlixel Windows deployments.
 I plan to decouple this from the flixel package eventually and want to dig into the html5 integration eventually.

+Note: This library will likely undergo many breaking changes early on

 This library was mostly completed by Aaron Shea and uhrobots.
 I have updated it to work with Windows FMOD API v2.00.08 on Haxe v4.x.x